 Example projects

 The following example projects show a rich variety of uses of Read the Docs.
 You can use them for inspiration, for learning and for recipes to start your own documentation projects.
-View the rendered version of each project and then head over to the Git source to see how it’s done and reuse the code.
+View the rendered version of each project and then head over to the Git repository to see how it’s done and reuse the code.

 Sphinx

-Sphinx example with versioning and Python doc autogeneration
+Sphinx example with versioning and Python doc autogeneration.

 MkDocs

-Basic example of using MkDocs
+Basic example of using MkDocs.

 Jupyter Book

-Jupyter Book with popular integrations configured
+Jupyter Book with popular integrations configured.

 Antora